tsainez/tsainez.github.io/_posts/2020-05-05-c-to-mips-conversion-techniques.md

 }
 {% endhighlight %}

-If you're put off by the syntax, it is legal in C to omit brackets if the statement after the check is only one line.
-That's really useful for writing code quickly.

-Anyway, the code will become the following MIPS code.
+The above C code will become the following MIPS code.

 {% highlight MIPS %}
 max: